ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 If the emulator throws an error you may want to check generated debug.log files.
 These will exist in the container in the root `/app` folder.

+By default, when using the commands above, the log files will sync to `./functions/logs` folder.

-You can access the file system within the docker container directly using the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for vscode, and running the command to `attach to running container`.
+But you can access the file system within the docker container directly using the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for vscode, and running the command to `attach to running container`.

 ![](images/emulator-docker-remote.png)